elastic/elasticsearch/README.md

 The Amazon Web Service (AWS) Cloud plugin allows to use [AWS API](https://github.com/aws/aws-sdk-java) for the unicast discovery mechanism and add S3 repositories.

-In order to install the plugin, simply run: `bin/plugin -install elasticsearch/elasticsearch-cloud-aws/2.1.1`.
+In order to install the plugin, run: `bin/plugin -install elasticsearch/elasticsearch-cloud-aws/2.1.1`.

+where `2.1.1` would be the version applicable to your elasticsearch release, as follows:

 * For master elasticsearch versions, look at [master branch](https://github.com/elasticsearch/elasticsearch-cloud-aws/tree/master).
 * For 1.3.x elasticsearch versions, look at [es-1.3 branch](https://github.com/elasticsearch/elasticsearch-cloud-aws/tree/es-1.3).